ni/measurement-plugin-packager-python/docs/HLD/ni_package_builder_hld.md

 ![control_file](control_file.png)

-The Data folder contains the copied measurement plugin files under the separate folder with the measurement name and `instructions` file contains the information about storing the measurement files in the `discovery services` after installation of the measurement package.
+The Data folder contains the copied measurement plug-in files under the separate folder with the measurement name and `instructions` file contains the information about storing the measurement files in the `discovery services` after installation of the measurement package.

 ![instructions_file](instructions.png)

-All these folders will be placed under the folder named with the `measurement plugin name` parallel to the `Logs` folder.
+All these folders will be placed under the folder named with the `measurement plug-in name` parallel to the `Logs` folder.

 #### Building measurements using nipkg exe